artturipa/myblog/csm_cis_summary/blog.md

 **CSM Application scope** includes Cases, Accounts, Contacts, Service Contracts and Entitlements, Assets and product models, Service Portals and/or CMS, Knowledge base and reporting

+**ServiceNow's industry solutions are built on top of CSM**.
+Industry solutions include Telco, Financial Services, Healthcare and Public Sector

+**Service-aware install base** allows organizations to:
+* Model complex products and services with components
+* Quickly identify products sold and installed
+* Track related operational services and configuration items that affect service health
+* View products not yet purchased or deployed by customers

+**Service-aware install base entities** include:
+* Product Model
+* Install Base Item
+* Installed product

 **Product** is a good or a Service that a company sells to, and supports for their customers.

+**Models** are specific versions of items in the environment.
+Model record allows maintaining information about the specific model ensuring data consistency.

-**Model Categories** associate CI classes with Asset classes.
+**Model Categories** are part of Product Catalog and they associate CI classes with Asset classes.
 Model category configuration specifies whether an asset is created from a CI.

-NEEDS TO BE CHECKED
+**Product Portfolio** is comprised of all the products an organization has to offer.

-**Asset** is a specific product instance which is purchased / subscribed by a customer.
+**Asset** [alm_asset] is a specific product instance which is purchased / subscribed by a customer.
 Asset Management is activated when CSM is installed.
+Five different asset classes are:
+* Hardware Assets [alm_hardware]
+* Software License Assets [alm_license]
+* Consumables [alm_consumable]
+* Enterprise Software Assets [alm_application_software]
+* Facility Assets [alm_facility]

 **Contact** - Member of an external company.
 Customer user in B2B -model, contact can be related to only one account.
-They are not able to login into the system unless an user record is created for them (for example via self registration approval process) TO BE CHECKED
+They are not able to login into the system unless an user record is associated with them, user record is created automatically.
+Customer Service Managers and System Administrators can create contacts.

-**Customer Support Agent** - Users of the organisation who provide customer service and work with cases.
+**Customer Service Agents** - Users of the organisation who provide customer service and work with cases.
 Agents are organised on groups and skilled on specific products.

+**Service Management** connects customer service to the rest of the organization, making collaboration about customer issues with other departments easier.

 **Tier 3 support agent**  is a person with compherensive knowledge of a particular area

-**Customer Support Agent Manager** oversees operations in customer service including service delivery, personel management and escalations
+**Customer Service Supervisors and Managers** oversees operations in customer service including service delivery, personel management and escalations

-**Customer Service Executive** is a person responsible for the overall customer service organization
+**Business Managers and Executives** is a person responsible for the overall customer service organization

+**Business Contributors** sales managers, account managers, etc.

 **Core Master Data** is often referenced by the case, includes accounts, contacts, users, products, assets, locations and groups

+**Account** stores the Account’s information, such as name, account number, primary contact, phone number, address, and company website address.
+* Only Customer Service Manager and System Administrators can create accounts.
+* Account can have multiple addresses but only one primary address.
+Primary address is included in **Addresses** related list with Primary set as **true**

+**Account Relationship Types** - System Administrator can create additional relationship types.
+Default relationships are:
+* Partner-to-account
+* Account-to-account

+**Account Hierarchy** allows modeling legal entity structure and their relationships.
+A relationship can be created by System Administrator or Customer Service Manager.
+Customer admins are able to view cases, assets and users for all the subsidiaries under their own account.

+**Contact Relationships** enable admins and/or managers to add contacts under multiple accounts.
+Hence, same contact can be associated with multiple accounts.

 **Account Path** - Is automatically generated code which tells the hierarchy of a given account.
 Max depth is 63 levels.